 Other Study Programs Abroad

 For programs not sponsored by Colby, the College requires that students obtain approval for their course of study before the stated deadline; without such prior approval, credit will not be transferred to Colby.
 Approval forms and a handbook of approved programs are available from the Office of Off-Campus Study.
-For study abroad during the academic year 2002-2003, a preliminary application must be filed with the Off-Campus Study Office by November 15, 2001, and a final application submitted by March 15, 2002.
-Students receiving financial aid continue to receive that aid if they attend a Colby-approved program.
+For study abroad during the academic year 2001-2002, a preliminary application must be filed with the Off-Campus Study Office by November 15, 2000, and a final application submitted by March 15, 2001.
+Students on financial aid continue to receive that aid if they attend a Colby-approved program.

 In addition to its own programs and CBB programs, the College approves study at a number of institutions and programs throughout the world that meet Colby's standards for academic rigor.
 With the exception of Colby's language acquisition programs in Salamanca and Dijon, students who wish to study in a country whose language is taught at Colby must have taken the equivalent of at least four semesters of the language before departure (some programs require more advanced preparation).
 In other countries, students are required to take courses in the host-country language for the duration of their program.

-Colby has an exchange program with the äcole Normale Sup»rieure in Lyon, France.
+Colby has an exchange program with the cole Normale Supèrieure in Lyon, France.
 Each year, a student of this school comes to Colby as the French assistant, and Colby sends a student (normally a recently graduated French major) to France, where he or she may take courses or serve as an English-language assistant in a French high school.